noiji/lost-cities-score-calculator/README.md

  3. Scoreboard
 <p align="center"><img src = "https://user-images.githubusercontent.com/52301388/155471017-c5e5c332-5f2a-43da-880b-5447b495b100.png" width="300" align=center> </img></p>

-- The scoreboard feature will free you from having to remember all your scores!
+- This scoreboard feature will free you from having to remember all your scores!

 ## Annnd... a Cute Feature
 <p align="center"><img src = "https://user-images.githubusercontent.com/52301388/155471702-f551b2bf-7ca1-43c2-9a06-33f014be50f9.gif" width="300" align=center> </img></p>
-- After each round, the program celebrates the end of the game with a shower of confetti.
+- After each round, the program celebrates the end of the game with a shower of unicorns, rainbows, ... all those fancy cutie things.

 ### Built With